damsc/Civ5-YnAEMP/YnAEMP_readme.txt

 [b]Installation[/b]
 ==========================================================================

-1/ Click the 'subscribe' button and go back in game, in the mod section, it will be downloaded automatically.
+1/ Click the "subscribe" button and go back in game, in the mod section, it will be downloaded automatically.
 2/ Once downloaded, click the checkbox on the right of the mod line to enabled it.
-3/ After you've enabled all the mods you want to play with, click 'next' 4/ Choose SINGLE PLAYER and CUSTOM GAME to get the new setup menu.
+3/ After you've enabled all the mods you want to play with, click "next" 4/ Choose SINGLE PLAYER and CUSTOM GAME to get the new setup menu.
 You must use the custom game menu.

 For Mac users, here's the direct download link on [url=http://forums.civfanatics.com/downloads.php?do=file&id=15875] Civfanatics File Database[/url]